dvilinsky/testermatch/README.md

 4. Country=[SOME COUNTRY(s)] and Device[SOME DEVICE(s)]

 With that in mind, the app exposes the following four endpoints, each one corresponding to one of the cases descrbed above.
-They are, rspectively:
+They are, respectively:
 1. `/testers/all`
 2. `/testers/device` This endpoint requires a query parameter `devices` which is the device(s) for which you want to search.
 At first glance, it may seem that this endpoint is oddly named.
 However, when country=ALL, I understood that